safdar-azeem/vue-ssr-lite/docs/SsrBuiltoCompatibility.md

 - Draft preview may remain client-only by returning an application shell; no builder authentication cookie needs to enter public SSR.
 - Cache keys can be supplied externally using application + normalized hostname/resolved website + route + publication version + locale.
 The default package cache remains off.

-## Migration cautions for the later phase
+## Migration status

-- `SiteApp.vue` currently reads `window` at module setup boundaries and must receive location from the request context/router.
+- **Resolved.** `SiteApp.vue` no longer reads `window` at setup; it is a thin root over the shared runtime and derives location from the router/request context.
+Section data enters `WebsiteSectionDataState` through `ssrWatch` and the section loaders, never a discarded watcher.
-- The current `network-only` public shell policy would intentionally bypass hydration cache; it should become cache-first for published initial data or explicitly rely on restored state.
+- **Resolved.** The public shell query is `cache-first`; hydration serves from the restored Apollo cache with no duplicate request (single restore path in `vue-apollo-client`).
-- Public template dynamic imports and every `vlite3` block must pass server-render smoke tests.
+- **Resolved.** The public portfolio template registers an eager renderer, and `WebsiteRenderer` resolves it synchronously; the registry now rejects an SSR template that lacks a synchronous renderer.
-- Router v5 compatibility must be validated against the package's declared `>=4 <6` peer range.
+- **Resolved.** Router v5 compatibility is validated. `builto-webBuilder` runs on `vue-router` v5 and its route contract test passes against the package's `>=4 <6` peer range; `erp-app` and the package's own suite exercise v4.
+Route matching, memory/web history replay and `resolve()` behaviour are identical across both majors for the record shapes used here.
-- Draft and published data must remain isolated, and only verified published snapshots may be anonymously cacheable.
+- **Resolved.** Home, dynamic pages, blog/project listings and detail slugs, and unknown depths are real route records (`WebsitePublicRoutes.ts`), producing correct 200/404 status naturally.
+Draft and published data remain isolated; only verified published snapshots are anonymously cacheable.
-- The builder entry and its authenticated Apollo/global stores must remain outside the public client/server entry graphs.
+- **Resolved.** The builder entry uses a separate application id (`website-builder`) and auth boundary (`admin`); the public client (`website-public`) reads no token on the server.
+Only the request-scoped, allow-listed preview cookie is forwarded.

-These are generic extension-point requirements; none requires an application-name conditional in `vue-ssr-lite`.
+These are generic extension-point requirements; none required an application-name conditional in `vue-ssr-lite`.